Girl holds poster of Assad311.

 RELATED:Amnesty slams Syrian torture, deaths in detentionPeace with post-Assad Syria possible, dissident says

-The EU has already banned Europeans from doing business with dozens of Syrian officials, government institutions and military-linked firms it says are tied to the violent repression of the protests.
+The EU has already banned Europeans from doing business with dozens of Syrian officials, government institutions and military-linked firms tied to the violence, but those measures seem to have had little influence on Assad's policy.

-Friday's steps are the first time the EU will target Syrian industry but the sanctions do not go as far as the investment ban imposed by the United States last month.
+Friday's steps are the first time the EU has targeted Syrian industry and the key oil sector, but analysts say the sanctions, which do not go as far as the investment ban imposed by the United States last month, may have only a limited impact on Assad's access to funds.